What Are the Best Floor Standing Boilers (Regular and Combi)

 What are the cons of floor-standing boilers?

-- you may simply not have enough space to house one of these contraptions; despite being relatively compact nowadays, they still require a bit of floor space, which makes them impractical for smaller homes
+- you may simply not have enough space to house one of these contraptions; despite being relatively compact nowadays, floor standing boilers still require a bit of floor space, which makes them impractical for smaller homes

-- there are fewer models to choose from
+- there are fewer floor standing boilers to choose from

 Best Floor Standing Boilers: Conclusion